How to Bet Money Line Markets

 So what do we do then?
 Let's consider a slightly different scenario and illustrate just why the price matters.
 Same teams, same games... but instead of having to lay -300 we find a book (and maybe at a different time too) offering these games at -210.
 Still steep odds, but not as bad.
 Now if we consider the same situation as above, we still win 7 times and lose 3, but that $700 profit is only offset by a $630 loss.
 Now we have a $70 profit and a nice little 2.3% ROI!

-Hopefully this illustrates the reason why we shouldn't be solely concerned with who wins when betting money lines.
+Hopefully this illustrates the reason why we shouldn't be solely concerned with who wins when betting money lines, but also the price that they are offered at.